SsangYong Rexton: Second generation (Y400; 2017)

 The Y400 series Rexton traces its roots to the SsangYong LIV-1 concept car and the SsangYong LIV-2 concept from Paris Motor Show 2016.
 In 2017, 2nd generation Rexton debuted to Korean market in Seoul Motor Show 2017, and to global market in International Motor Show Germany 2017.
 With the car's design, SsangYong claims that the Rexton got the inspiration from the Greek temple Parthenon.

 The new generation Rexton features SsangYong's new body-on-frame platform using Advanced High Strength Steel (AHSS), which shares with SsangYong Musso pick-up.
 Other improvements include safety driving equipments, increased towing capacity (up to 3,500 kg) in both manual and automatic forms, and electric parking brake system with auto hold.

 The Rexton is offered with a choice of a new 225 hp 2.0 L e-XGDI 200T petrol turbo engine or 181 horsepower 2.2 L e-XDI 220 diesel engine and available in two-wheel or part-time four-wheel drive.
 It is equipped with Mercedes-Benz 7G-Tronic automatic or AISIN 6-speed automatic transmission or 6-speed manual transmission.

 Awards

 In Korea, the Rexton was chosen as the Best Ergonomic Design Award by the Ergonomics Society of Korea.
 It also received Award of the Prime Minister in Korean Good Design Award 2017.
 G4 Rexton has earned Best Value award for two consecutive years.
 It won three titles at last year's awards including the Best Value Off-roader and 4x4 of the Year 2018.
+SsangYong Rexton named 'Best Value 4x4 2023' by 4x4 Magazine for 6 consecutive years.
+SsangYong Motors has collected yet another award for its flagship Rexton, which has been named as the 'Best Value' off-roader, for an unprecedented sixth year running in the '4x4 of the Year 2023' awards, sponsored by BFGoodrich.